 PERSONAL FREEDOM EXAMPLE.
 Carolyn wants to explore and enjoy her own mind with LSD in the privacy of her backyard.
 Who has the right to make this decision?
 On what grounds?
 With what, if any, limitations?
 Under what conditions, if any?
-Which are allowable drugs and which not ?
+Which are allowable drugs and which are not allowable drugs?
 Which freedoms, rights, standards, and laws apply, and which don’t?
 Medicine, religion, and education have organizations that might be involved in decisions in their fields.
 Who has the right to determine what she can or can’t do with her own mind?
 I predict that this will be one of the most delightful discussions for ethicists and policy makers.

-: Mind Control Policy
+Summary: Mind Control Policy

 Because psychedelics influence sensations, thinking processes, powerful emotions, memory, idea formation and believability, psychedelic policy is mind-control policy.
 It may constrict or free the way our minds work.
-When policy makers and ethicists consider cases such as those , their menu of duties includes considering:
+When policy makers and ethicists consider cases such as those discussed earlier, their menu of duties includes considering:

 1) psychotherapeutic and medical uses